 The conflict in Libya involves many international stakeholders.
 Most of them have an ambiguous role, facilitating the discussions between the GNA and the LNA, while supporting more or less openly one side.
 Countries in the Middle East, northern Africa and the north of Sub-Saharan Africa and Italy are the most involved in the conflict.?
 A UN report in June 2017 described the international involvement as an "obstacle" to a political solution in Libya. ?

 Egypt has had an ambiguous role in the Libyan conflict.
 On one hand, diplomats and the Ministry of Foreign Affairs have expressed support for the UN-led political process.
 On the other, the security apparatus has supported Haftar despite his open disapproval for the Unity government and close ties to the HoR, and has conducted airstrikes numerous times to support the LNA since 2015 - in Benghazi for example. ?
 As of 19 September, Egypt announced it will host LNA military officers to work on the reunification of their army. ?
+As of 24 October, the Egyptian military openly declared its support for the LNA and Khalifa Haftar in their fight against extremism in Libya. ?

 The UAE delivers weapons and has has provided air support to Haftar and allied militias.
 They conducted numerous airstrikes to support the LNA in the battle for Benghazi. ? ??